 What You Need To Do

 Before touching your ears or earrings, thoroughly wash your hands.
 Use Inverness Aftercare Solution to clean your piercing site three times a day.
 Cleanse right after swimming or working out.
 Brushing your hair, removing clothes, and engaging in sports should all be done with care.
 Wear light stud-style earrings for the first 26 weeks after your piercing heals to cover your piercing.

 What You Should Not Do

-DO NOT forget about your Freshly pierced ears When going about your day to day business.
-When changing clothing, putting on your glasses, using your tablet, or styling your hair, avoid bumping your ears.
+DO NOT forget about your Freshly pierced ears When going about your day-to-day business.
+When changing clothes, putting on your glasses, using your tablet, or styling your hair, avoid bumping your ears.
 Once your piercing has healed, do not wear heavy earrings for 26 to 52 weeks.

 Several Ear-piercing Suggestions And Inspiration